Blocks of flats are one of the most prominent places to find flats, especially in large cities.

 What is a block of flats?

-A block of flats (also often referred to as tower blocks) is a multistorey building primarily dedicated to housing residential flats.
+A block of flats (or tower block) is a multistorey building housing residential flats.

 (By contrast, a block of offices is often referred to as an office block.)

-They can range from just a few to tens of stories (floors) high.
+They are primarily – but not exclusively – found in cities.
+And they can range from a few to tens of stories (floors) high.
 The Landmark Pinnacle in London’s Canary Wharf is 75 storeys high (233 meters; 764 ft).

 Blocks of flats in Britain